 “The primary elections seem to be falling off in voter turnout, even worse than they were years ago.
 They aren’t too far off the consolidated elections in turnout anymore.
 I think it’s just that a lot of voters are polarized by political things going on in the world today.”

-Fox reported no problems during the election and no confusion over the last-minute change of precincts that were supposed to vote at the Fair Exhibit building being moved to the First Christian Church in Salem.
+Fox reported no problems during the election and no confusion over the last-minute change in precincts that were supposed to vote at the Fair Exhibit building, which was moved to the First Christian Church in Salem.